github/developer.github.com/content/changes/2015-06-11-pages-a-records.md

 }
 </code></pre>

 These IP addresses are used to [configure A records with your DNS provider for GitHub Pages](https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/).
-They've changed a handful of times in the past, so this is a good way to identify them and keep them up to date.
+These addresses have changed a few times in the past.
+This API always provides the current addresses so that you can automate the process of keeping your DNS records up to date.

 If you have any questions, please [get in touch](https://github.com/contact?form%5Bsubject%5D=GitHub+Pages+A+Records+Added+to+API).
 We’ll be happy to help.